digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

 Kernel Command Line: `Kernel command line: console=ttyS1,115200 root=/dev/mtdblock2 rootfstype=squashfs init=/sbin/init`

-Shows the console being set to ttyS1 with baud rate 115200 (this is the console session we are connected to).
+Shows the console being set to ttyS1 with a baud rate of 115200 (this is the console session we are connected to).
 Show the root file system as type squashfs which is a compressed read-only file system.
-Show the initilization bin is /sbin/init.
+Show the initialization bin is /sbin/init.

 Boot Partition Details: